carmine560/trading-assistant/README.md

     ('back_to',),
     ('beep', 'FREQUENCY, DURATION'), # Beep.
     ('calculate_share_size', 'POSITION'), # Calculate a share size.
-    ('click', 'X, Y'),               # Click.
+    ('click', 'X, Y'),               # Click at coordinates X, Y.
-    # Locate a widget image in a region and click on it, assuming that it is in
+    # Locate a widget image in a region and click it, assuming it is located in
-    # the same directory as the configuration file.
+    # the HYPERSBI2 subdirectory of the same directory as the configuration
+    # file.
     ('click_widget', 'IMAGE', 'X, Y, WIDTH, HEIGHT'),
     # Copy symbols from the current market data to the clipboard.
     ('copy_symbols_from_market_data',),